Skip To Main Content

 Go digital.
 Here’s why:

 1. Online payments will reflect in your balance immediately.
-There’s no guessing game about when a check to a vendor will hit your account.
+There’s no guessing about when a check to a vendor will hit your account.

 2. Invoices get to customers faster.
-Since they’re digital, they can reach the customer immediately—no waiting for printing and mailing.
+Since they’re digital, they can reach the customer immediately — no waiting for printing and mailing.

-Unite accounting solutions and apps
+Unite accounting solutions and apps.

-The problem
+The challenge

 The solution

-Integrate your accounting solutions and apps.
-QuickBooks®, Xero™ and NetSuite®, for example, serve an important purpose.
-But if they don’t have all the information, they can’t accurately present your cash flow.
-If you use other accounting apps, connect them to your accounting solution so that information automatically syncs between systems.
+Integrate your accounting solutions with your accounting software.
+These programs serve an important purpose, but if they don't have all the information, they can't accurately present your cash flow.
+Plus, you don't have to bother with manually inputting information from one system into another.

-Capture a real-time snapshot of your finances
+Capture a real-time snapshot of your finances.

-The problem
+The challenge

 The solution

-Cultivate stability
+Cultivate stability.

-The problem
+The challenge

 The solution

-Welcome your new solution—recurring payments.
+Welcome your new solution — recurring payments.

 Customers are used to automatic payments.
 Talk to them about it and you may be surprised at how many welcome the idea.

-Make it easier to access
+Make it easier to access.

-The problem
+The challenge

 The solution

-The problem
+The challenge

 It’s hard to anticipate the ebb and flow of cash flow over time.